 It may bring you comfort and joy to know there’s scientific evidence that spreading holiday spirit makes us happier.
 And no, we’re not referring to the magical makeovers of the Grinch and Ebenezer Scrooge.

-"If we take the time to appreciate what someone does for us, that increases our own positive emotions," says Nathaniel M. Lambert, psychology professor at University of the South Pacific and former Florida State University psychology researcher who was the lead writer on a study of the subject.
+“If we take the time to appreciate what someone does for us, that increases our own positive emotions,” says Nathaniel M. Lambert, psychology professor at University of the South Pacific and former Florida State University psychology researcher who was the lead writer on a study of the subject.